ACROSS ETERNITY

 Unfortunately, they were not alone.
 While the Anorvan Forest was free of knights and bounty hunters, there was no shortage of elves drawn by the smell of a human slithering through their domain.
 The two had several arrows, swords, and spears pointed at them throughout their journey, and it took a lot of talking to get the pointy-eared interlopers to let them pass.
 Noah’s mantle, marking him as an honored ally to the queen and a Sylphtorian lord, didn’t always convince the elves.
 He was accused of wearing a fake or being a thief more than once.

-It took over a week to finally break free of the Anorvan Forest and arrive at the Petosic Steppes.
+It took over two weeks to finally break free of the Anorvan Forest and arrive at the Petosic Steppes.
 These grasslands stretched across the north, broken up by thickets and hills like islands in an ocean of green.
 Noah and Valia could see the far corners of the horizon beneath the clear sky, no longer hidden by the ancient trees.

 “Handent, home of the beastman tribes.
 It’s been an age and a half since I was here last.
 Behind us, the spirits of nature dance among the trees, but here, they float upon the wind like clouds,” said Valia.